codingedward/flask-sieve/docs/source/index.md

 ### Error Messages Format

-In case validation fails to pass, the following is the format of the generated response:
+In case validation fails to pass, the following is the default format of the generated response:
 ```js
 {
     success: False,